School district to build elementary school fence

 The school board’s plan for North Side School aims to prevent children from running out and assailants from getting in.

-The East Williston Union Free School District plans to build a fence around its elementary school to keep students from running off-site and to block potential assailants from entering the building.
+The East Williston school district plans to build a fence around its elementary school to keep students from running off-site and to block potential assailants from entering the building.

-School board president Mark Kamberg announced the plan after a Wednesday night work session.
-During the session, board members and about 35 residents watched a school safety presentation from the district’s safety committee that recommended adding a perimeter fence to North Side School.
+School board president Mark Kamberg announced the plan after a Wednesday night work session during which the district’s safety committee recommended adding a perimeter fence to North Side School.

+Committee members noted that North Side is the only school in the district that doesn’t have a fence.

 “I feel that if someone drives by our school who even has an inkling in their head of doing something crazy, we look lackadaisical and, frankly, crazy,” said Michelle Grosskopf, a safety committee member.
 “It is so strange that we do not have any perimeter boundary.”

-Kamberg said there are many fence details that haven’t been decided yet, including its height and style and when it will be constructed.
+Many details haven’t be determined, including the height and style of the fence, and when it will be constructed, Kamberg said.

+Parents in the audience of about 35 people said they believe a fence won’t keep an armed intruder from trying to harm students, but still supported the idea of adding a fence to school property.

-“None of us want to be sitting here a year from now saying ‘We should have put up a fence,’ ” said North Side mother Moura Brush.
+“None of us want to be sitting here a year from now saying, ‘We should have put up a fence,’ ” said Moura Brush.
 “Proactive is the way to be.”

+North Side’s campus occupies an entire block and is bordered by heavily traveled Wheatley and East Williston avenues, and Downing Street and Andrews Road, which are residential thoroughfares.

+Nicholas Fusco, the district’s school facilities director, showed board members a map depicting where the committee suggests installing the fence.
+The depiction shows a fence splitting the south-side playground, a move that residents opposed.
+Students use the grassy field at the corner of Andrews and Downing as their playground for recess.

 Comments